 The premier award of The Society was instituted in 1968.
 Subject to the agreement of the Editorial Board it is published in The Journal of Physiology.
 There is a £500 prize.

 Established in 1960 as a joint memorial to Bayliss and Starling.
 This was a triennial lecture (to 2015), subject to the agreement of the Editorial Board, is published in The Journal of Physiology.
 There is a £500 prize.
-From 2015, From 2015, following a generous donation from The Bayliss and Starling Society, this lecture is now awarded annually and will be given alternately by an established physiologist and an early-career physiologist.
+From 2015, following a generous donation from The Bayliss and Starling Society, this lecture is now awarded annually and will be given alternately by an established physiologist and an early-career physiologist.

 Established in 1975 in memory of Professor Sir (George) Lindor Brown (1903–1971), this is an annual series of peripatetic lectures aimed at a younger audience in order to stimulate an interest in physiology.
 Subject to the agreement of the Editorial Board, this lecture is published in Experimental Physiology.
 There is a £1,000 prize.